 I am a massive fan of subscription boxes.
 I find every aspect of them exciting: the email saying they have been dispatched, the anticipation waiting for them to arrive, wondering what could be inside this time, and then the wonderful surprise when you open them and can finally reveal what treats you have.

 Crafty Creatives is the perfect subscription box for craft lovers of all abilities and skill levels.
-You can find out more about them in last month’s review HERE or click on their name at the start of this sentence to go directly to their website.
+You can find out more about them in last month’s review HERE.

 I was very excited when I opened the May box to discover a kit to make coasters using Hama beads.
 I have seen these beads in toy shops and Hobbycraft but had never used them before.
 My son had never wanted them as all the kits for children looked quite childish and he just didn’t want to make those.
 Neither of us had realised that Hama beads actually come in 3 sizes: maxi beads are 10mm in size and recommended for pre-school children, midi beads are the best sellers at 5mm in size and suitable for children and adults, and mini beads are a tiny 2.5mm in size and best for very detailed intricate designs.